Working with local cowboys, we aim to implement responsible, long-term, productive ranching practices.

 In 2015, biologist Florent Jacques Francois Gomis, from CIBNOR (Center for Biological Research of the Northwest in La Paz), conducted his Master’s research project on the livestock management and grazing program at Rancho Cacachilas.
 Under the supervision of Dr. Sergio Alvarez Cárdenas, Florent completed his thesis in June 2016 and received a Master of Science in the Usage, Management and Preservation of Natural Resources, with an orientation toward the Ecology of Arid Zones.

 In July 2016, Florent attended a ten-day permaculture course in Tecate, B.C.
-Since then, we are fortunate to have him working with us on many projects, including preparation of crop production for our tourism programs.
+Since then, we are fortunate to have him working with us on many projects across all our ranches, including preparation of crop production for our tourism programs.

 Note: on page ii of the PDF is a one-page summary of Florent's thesis in English.